TABLE OF CONTENT

 Adeline de Oliveira

-Have you ever heard of standard work?
+Have you ever heard of Leader Standard Work (LSW)?
 It's one of the fundamental methods of the Toyota Production System (TPS) and one of the basic concepts of Lean Management.
-The basic principle?
-Reduce variability, advocate order and consistency, and rely on a precise, efficient model to ensure that everyone performs their task to the best of their ability.
+The basic principle is to reduce variability, advocate order and consistency, and rely on a precise, efficient model to ensure everyone performs their task to the best of their ability.
 The aim is to promote continuous improvement and achieve operational excellence within companies.

-In this article, we'd like to help you better understand leader standard work: its purpose, importance in the organization, and key elements.
-Also, discover the steps involved in implementing leader standard work, how coaching can help, and the advantages of the UTrakk tool in applying strong management practices.
+In this article, we'd like to help you better understand Leader Standard Work: its purpose, its importance in the organization, and its key processes.
+Also, discover the steps involved in implementing LSW, how UTrakk DMS supports its digitalization to apply strong management practices, and how coaching can help reinforce these best practices.

-2. It is based on the notion that all leaders should have a standard set of activities they perform daily, weekly, and monthly to be effective.
+• It is based on the notion that all leaders should have a standard set of daily, weekly, and monthly activities to be effective.

-3. Establishing a Leader Standard Work system ensures that leaders have access to the information they need to make decisions and take action quickly and effectively.
+• Implementing Leader Standard Work ensures that leaders have access to the information they need to make decisions and take action quickly and effectively.

-4. Implementing Leader Standard Work will enable leaders to focus their time on value-added activities that will help improve overall performance and efficiency across the organization.
+• Implementing LSW will enable leaders to focus their time on value-added activities that will help improve overall performance and efficiency across the organization.

 In a hurry?
 Save this article as a PDF.